Alex spent the 2022/23 campaign on loan at fellow Sky Bet Championship side Middlesbrough.

-Alex Mowatt moved to The Hawthorns in the summer of 2021 off the back of an influential season in the Sky Bet Championship under Albion Head Coach Valérien Ismaël.
+Alex Mowatt moved to The Hawthorns in the summer of 2021 off the back of an influential season in the Sky Bet Championship.

-The midfielder played a pivotal part in Barnsley securing a play-off place last year, and brings a wealth of experience competing in England’s second tier.
+The midfielder played a pivotal part in Barnsley securing a play-off place at the end of the 2020/21 campaign, and provided a wealth of experience competing in England’s second tier to the Albion ranks.

 Mowatt embraced the responsibility of being skipper in the 2020/21 term, while making a valuable impact in the attacking third during 46 league appearances for the Yorkshire outfit - netting eight goals and providing seven assists.